beejjorgensen/bgc/src/bgc_part_0700_structs.md

    was passed in, and have those changes show in the caller.
-2. The `struct` is somewhat large and it's more expensive to copy that onto the stack than it is to just copy a pointer^[A pointer is likely 8 bytes on a 64-bit system.]
+2. The `struct` is somewhat large and it's more expensive to copy that onto the stack than it is to just copy a pointer^[A pointer is likely 8 bytes on a 64-bit system.].

 For those two reasons, it's far more common to pass a pointer to a `struct` to a function, though its by no means illegal to pass the